nioteam/taobao_fu/README.markdown

 ### Installation

-Get the TaobaoFu plugin from github.com:

-    > cd your_rails_app
-    > rails plugin install git://github.com/why404/taobao_fu.git

-Or you can install it as a git submodule(Recommended):

-    > cd your_rails_app
-    > git submodule add git://github.com/why404/taobao_fu.git vendor/plugins/taobao_fu
-    > git submodule init
-    > git submodule update

 For Rails applications add the gem dependencies to your Gemfile:

-    gem "crack"     # Required
+    gem "taobao_fu_reload"     # Required
-    gem "patron"    # Optional, if you set the :use_curl option is true in config/taobao.yml

 Setup of access the TOP API is handled by using automatic configuration with a config/taobao.yml.
 You can generate a taobao.yml via the following command:

-    > rails generate taobao_fu config
+    > rails generate taobao_fu:install

 An example configuration is as follows, with the default values showing: config/taobao.yml:

     defaults: &defaults
       app_key:          # YOUR_APP_KEY